 “White Noise” is nothing to shout about.
 The first major Hollywood studio release of 2005 is an unsatisfying supernatural thriller with an effectively unsettling build-up and a frustratingly muddled pay-off.
-Word of mouth generated by disappointed auds won’t be kind, making rapid B.O. drop-off a dead certainty.
+Savvy marketing campaign and intriguing subject matter may be enough to corral even ticketbuyers normally averse to creepy-spooky fare.
+But word of mouth generated by disappointed auds won’t be kind, making rapid B.O. drop-off a dead certainty.

 Plot pivots on an alleged phenomenon known as EVP — Electronic Voice Phenomenon — a process by which the dearly departed communicate with the living through the static and white noise of radios, TVs, cell phones and other electronic devices.
 In the world according to scripter Niall Johnson, if you stare at a static-snowy TV screen long enough, you might see or hear a loved one who’s communicating from the Other Side.
 Trouble is, you just as likely will invite contact with far less friendly spirits.

 Early scenes establish a lovey-dovey relationship between architect Jonathan Rivers (Michael Keaton) and wife Anna (Chandra West), a bestselling author who delights her adoring husband when she announces her pregnancy.
 Auds know what to expect after five minutes of such on-screen bliss.
 And sure enough, it doesn’t take long for tragedy to strike: Anna disappears, and eventually is found dead.
 Her demise is declared an accident — yeah, sure — and grieving Jonathan is left alone with Mike (Nicholas Elia), his young son by a previous marriage.